NashTech-Labs/decision-tree-scala-smile/src/main/scala/com/knoldus/ml/classification/Readme.md

 Here we are creating a decision tree using a cart method of smile library which takes parameters ::

-Array of instance values for training
+-Array of instance values for training

-Array of responses for those instances
+-Array of responses for those instances

-Array of attributes
+-Array of attributes

-Maximum number of nodes in the tree
+-Maximum number of nodes in the tree